mui/material-ui/docs/data/material/customization/palette/palette.md

 Unlike [default colors](#default-colors), tokens for custom colors are _not_ automatically calculated.
 :::

-To add custom colors either provide the tokens manually or generate them using the `augmentColor` utility:
+To add custom colors, you must either provide the tokens manually, or generate them using the `augmentColor` utility:

 ### Provide tokens manually